Slow Cooker Beef Tips

 collage of beef tips images with text overlay.

-Stew meat is the star of this dish, slow-cooking to tender perfection and soaking up all the flavors of the rich gravy.
-You can also use it in other recipes, like my slow cooker beef and broccoli.
-Brown gravy mix provides the perfect base for the gravy, while a blend of seasonings—dried onion, garlic, salt, and pepper—enhances every bite.
+Stew Meat: These are the beef tips, slow-cooked to tender perfection and soaking up all the flavors of the rich gravy.
+I also use stew meat in my slow cooker beef and broccoli.

 Variations

-• Make a mushroom gravy by adding 2 cups of sliced mushrooms (or a small can).
+• Mushrooms: Make a mushroom gravy by adding 2 cups of sliced mushrooms (or a small can).

-• Add a 1/2 cup of red wine (in place of some of the beef broth) for added flavor.
+• Wine: Add a 1/2 cup of red wine (in place of some of the beef broth) for added flavor.
+Burgundy or Merlot is a great choice.

-• Add a dollop of sour cream before serving — this will make the dish taste similar to beef stroganoff.
+• Make it Creamy: Add a dollop of sour cream before serving — this will make the dish taste similar to beef stroganoff.

-• Cubed beef chuck, round roast, or sirloin go great in this recipe.
+• Meat Swap: Cubed beef chuck, round roast, or sirloin go great in this recipe.
 You may even enjoy trying it with venison.

 overhead shot of beef tips in slow cooker.

-• One of the most classic ways to serve beef tips and gravy is on a bed of mashed potatoes smothered in the gravy.
+• One of the most classic ways to serve crockpot beef tips is on a bed of mashed potatoes, smothered in the gravy.

-• Another ideal way to serve this delicious meal is on a bed of egg noodles.
+• Another way to serve is on a bed of egg noodles.
 And if you’re family enjoys steamed white rice, this is another hearty serving option.

-• These easy crockpot beef tips can also be served with a variety of vegetables liked steamed carrots, and broccoli. (try my honey garlic carrots recipe)
+• Don’t forget a vegetable side, like steamed carrots, and broccoli. (try my honey garlic carrots recipe).

 beef tips on plate over mashed potatoes.